arfaouiahmed1/Data-Farmers-FarmWise-4DS3/README.md

    npm run build
    npm run start
    ```

+## Usage

+1.  **Access the Frontend:** Once both the backend and frontend servers are running, open your web browser and navigate to `http://localhost:3000` (or the port specified by Next.js).
+2.  **Explore Features:** Use the navigation menu to explore the various features like the dashboard, AI advisor, disease detection, mapping, etc.
+3.  **Interact:** Follow the on-screen prompts to upload images, view recommendations, and analyze data.

 ## Contribution
 Contributions are welcome!
 Feel free to submit issues and pull requests to improve FarmWise.